 Long, hot summers with ample moisture yield juicy, flavor-rich melons with a high sugar content.
 Not all regions provide the necessary long stretch of warm weather and adequate moisture to grow great melons.
-But if you live in a region that does, plant a packet of seeds and get ready for a bountiful harvest.
-Melons don’t all ripen at the same time, so you will enjoy a long season of harvest with many melons to share with friends and family.
+But if you live in a region that does, plant some seeds and get ready for a bountiful harvest.
+Melons don’t all ripen at the same time, so you will enjoy a long season of harvest with many fruits to share with friends and family.

 Types of Melons